Humanistic Therapy

 Apart from looking for someone with the right educational background and attitude, seek a humanistic counselor with whom you feel at ease working together.
 Humanistic therapists are warm, empathic, understanding, and non-judgmental in their approach to their clients’ problems.
 Be on the lookout for a qualified, experienced mental health practitioner who has humanistic ideals and practices mental health humanely.

-SoCal Mental Health provides open, humanistic approaches.
+Treatment centers should provide open, humanistic approaches.
 We believe in tailoring the experience of treatment around the individual.
 Therapy is a personal journey, and it should feel that way.
-We provide a community-based, healing environment that enhances the humanistic principles behind our many treatment methods and modalities offered at our facility here in Mission Viejo, California.